 - Promote recognition of the importance of the separation of powers doctrine to an independent judiciary; and

 - Encourage education for judges and support personnel of State court systems through national and State organizations, including universities.

 To accomplish these broad objectives, the Institute is authorized to provide funds to State courts, national organizations which support and are supported by State courts, national judicial education organizations, and other organizations that can assist in improving the quality of justice in the State courts.
 The Institute is supervised by a Board of Directors appointed by the President, with the consent of the Senate.
 The Board is statutorily composed of six judges; a State court administrator; and four members of the public, no more than two of whom can be of the same political party.

 Through the award of grants, contracts, and cooperative agreements, the Institute is authorized to perform the following activities:

-A. Support technical assistance, demonstrations, special projects, research and training to improve the administration of justice in the State courts;
+A. Support research, demonstrations, special projects, technical assistance, and training to improve the administration of justice in the State courts;

 B. Provide for the preparation, publication, and dissemination of information regarding State judicial systems;

 C. Participate in joint projects with Federal agencies and other private grantors;

 D. Evaluate or provide for the evaluation of programs and projects to determine their impact upon the quality of criminal, civil, and juvenile justice and the extent to which they have contributed to improving the quality of justice in the State courts;

 E. Encourage and assist in furthering judicial education; and,